Stretch Mark Treatment

 What causes stretch marks?

 Stretch marks are the visible result of tears of the second layer of skin, the dermis.
-Stretch marks usually result from rapid stretching of skin, such as pregnancy or puberty.
+Stretch marks usually result from rapid stretching of the skin, such as pregnancy or puberty.
 Elevated hormones at the time of pregnancy further increases the susceptibility of the dermis to tear.
 There is also a genetic component for some patients.

 Can stretch marks be removed completely?